 SpeedStep (P-States)

-EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency in an effort to reduce power consumption and heat dissipation.
+EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency for power consumption and heat dissipation reduction.
 Please refer to Intel's website for detailed information.
 The options are Disable and Enable.